hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 Error connecting to the cloud.
 This may happen several times.
 Retrying...
 ```

-A similar error occurs with the key setup, although the values that do not exist are slightly different.
+A similar error occurs with the key setup and default setup, although the values that do not exist are slightly different (referring to the VM keyname instead of the security group).

 This is expected behaviour - the setup requires resources from the cloud connection, and when it can access those resources is unpredictable, so the script will try, print that message on a failure, and continue trying until the setup is successful.
 Depending on where the cloud poller is in its process, it may take up to a dozen retries.
 The tests will continue to set up properly and run - this is not a setup error.